adamdu001/adamdu001.github.io/_pages/cv.md

 ======
 * Member, Lancet Oncology Commission on Cancer in the Commonwealth
   * Invited by The Lancet Oncology to serve on the Commission evaluating cancer care across Commonwealth nation
-  * Presented our findings at the Commonwealth Secretariat, London, with the presence of the Secretary-General of the Commonwealth, the Director-General of the WHO , and health ministers of the UK and other member states.
+  * Presented our findings at the Commonwealth Secretariat, London, with the presence of the Secretary-General of the Commonwealth, the Director-General of the WHO, and health ministers of the UK and other member states.
   * Contributed to strategic recommendations for policy and funding priorities.
+  * Contributing to the Commission Report "Research Investment and Network" section.
+* Reviewer, Health Science Report

 <!-- * 2025.6 - Present: MSc Dissertation Supervisor